Finiteness of pointed maps to moduli spaces of polarized varieties: Introduction

 \section{Introduction}

-Compact complex hyperbolic varieties $X$ are known to enjoy many finiteness properties of which most are reflected in the moduli space of maps $\Hom(C,X)$ with $C$ a projective curve.
-For example: \begin{enumerate} \item the moduli space $\mathrm{Hom}(C,X)$ is \emph{compact} (i.e., boundedness holds) \cite[Theorem~5.3.9]{KobayashiBook}. \item the moduli space $\mathrm{Hom}(C,X)$ is hyperbolic.
-Therefore, it \emph{inherits} hyperbolicity from $X$ \cite[Theorem~6.4.1.(2)]{KobayashiBook}, \item the {dimension} of the moduli space of non-constant maps $\mathrm{Hom}^{nc}(C,X)$ is strictly smaller than the dimension of $X$, i.e., we have a \emph{dimension drop} \cite[Corollary~6.6.11]{KobayashiBook}. \end{enumerate} Crucial to the known proofs of the latter two properties is the fact that, for every pointed curve $(C,c)$ and point $x$ in $X$, any morphism is rigid \cite[Theorem~5.3.10]{KobayashiBook}.
+Compact complex hyperbolic varieties $X$ are known to enjoy many nice properties of which most are reflected in $\Hom(C,X)$ with $C$ a complex projective curve.
+For example, from Theorem~5.3.9, Theorem~6.4.1.(2) and Corollary~6.6.11 of \cite{KobayashiBook}, one has that: \smallbreak \begin{enumerate} \item $\mathrm{Hom}(C,X)$ is \emph{compact} (i.e., boundedness holds). \item $\mathrm{Hom}(C,X)$ is hyperbolic (i.e., it \emph{inherits} its hyperbolicity from $X$). \item The {dimension} of the subspace of non-constant morphisms $\mathrm{Hom}^{nc}(C,X)$ is strictly smaller than the dimension of $X$ (i.e., we have a \emph{dimension drop}). \end{enumerate} Crucial to the proofs of (2) and (3) is the rigidity of pointed maps to $X$ (as proven in \cite[Theorem~5.3.10]{KobayashiBook}), where we say that a pointed map $f\colon (C,c)\to (X,x)$ is rigid if the connected component of the pointed Hom scheme $\mathrm{Hom}((C,c),(X,x))$ containing $f$ is a singleton (see Definition \ref{definition:rigidity} for a more precise definition). \smallbreak

-We conjecture that similar properties hold for all (not necessarily compact) hyperbolic varieties (Conjecture \ref{conj2}).
-Natural examples of non-compact hyperbolic varieties are moduli spaces of polarized varieties (see \cite{VZ03} for example), and in this paper we pursue our conjecture specifically for moduli spaces of polarized varieties with semi-ample canonical bundle.
-The boundedness of moduli spaces of maps being well-known (see Theorem \ref{thm:bounded}), the novel results here include its \emph{inheritance} of hyperbolicity (Theorem \ref{thm:hyps}), its optimal \emph{dimension bound} (Theorem \ref{thm:dimension2}), and a finiteness result for \emph{pointed maps} (Theorem \ref{thm1}).
+In this paper, we show these properties for a class of non-compact objects that have natural hyperbolicity properties and, in particular, for certain base spaces of families of (polarized) varieties. \smallbreak

+More specifically, we study these properties for the base space of a smooth projective family of varieties with semi-ample canonical bundle which has maximal variation.
+In this setting, hyperbolicity is well-known (Theorem \ref{thm:deng}) and boundedness of Hom schemes as well (Theorem \ref{thm:bounded}).
+Our new results include a finiteness result for pointed maps (Theorem \ref{thm1}), the \emph{inheritance} property of hyperbolicity as well as the optimal \emph{dimension bound} or \emph{dimension drop} (Theorem \ref{thm:dimension_drop_intro}). \smallbreak

+In fact, our results for moduli spaces rely on a new result concerning (Kobayashi) hyperbolic varieties (see Theorem \ref{thm:nondeg_kob_implies_rel_compactness}): If $Z\subset U$ is a closed subset of an algebraic variety $U$ and $U$ is hyperbolic modulo $Z$, then every pointed map $(C,c)\to (U,u)$ with $u\not\in Z$ is rigid.
+Note that this result extends Urata's rigidity theorem \cite{Urata} to the setting of (not necessarily compact) pseudohyperbolic varieties (going beyond the well-known extension to hyperbolically embeddable varieties).